JAAHMED88/Modelica-Test/README.md

   <content><![CDATA[
 # ${1:Modelica-Test}
 This project includes three files: Rapport + MarsLanding + FluidFlow.
+# ${1:Installing}
+- The two files MarsLanding.mo and FluidFlow.mo are the Modelica models, you can use it with Modelica software version 1.15.0-dev
-The .PDF file is created through LATEX programming.
+- The .PDF file is created through LATEX programming.
 </snippet>